vijayanajay/meta-trader/docs/tasks.md

-Of course.
-Here is a comprehensive and detailed task breakdown for implementing the "Praxis" engine, written with the specified mindset of Kailash Nadh and ensuring no detail from the PRD, project brief, or architecture is missed.

----

 # **"Praxis" Engine — Task Breakdown**

 This document provides a detailed, sequential list of tasks required to build the "Praxis" Mean-Reversion Engine.
 Each task is designed as a small, logical unit of work, mapping directly to the requirements in the `prd.md` and `architecture.md`.
 We build methodically, test rigorously, and earn complexity.
 We do not build for a hypothetical future.